How to Embroider Cursive Handwriting: DIY Mother’s Day Napkins

 There are many techniques to embroidering, but the easiest of all is the back-stitch.
 Essentially, you pull the thread through about 2 mm ahead of where you want the stitch to go, then pull it through and back stitch.
 There’s nothing to it!

-I also enjoyed learning how to do the Stem Stitch, which is a forward moving stitch, you simply bring the thread up through the fabric, and stitch forward, but as you go forward you stitch in an ever so slight diagonal direction.
+I also enjoyed learning how to do the Stem Stitch for this DIY embroidered napkin, which is a forward moving stitch, you simply bring the thread up through the fabric, and stitch forward, but as you go forward you stitch in an ever so slight diagonal direction.
 This is an excellent trick for adding thickness to downstrokes of cursive letters to achieve the look of calligraphy, I added extra ‘diagonality’ <- I don’t think that’s a real word… to my stitches in places that I wanted letters to have a thicker stem.

 This website has a great picture tutorial for nearly every kind of stitch.
 Bookmark it ASAP if you plan on taking up embroidering.